Congress of the Philippines: History

-Spanish era
+Spanish colonial period

 During the Spanish colonization of the Philippines, municipal governments, or Cabildos were established.
 One such example was the Cabildo in Manila, established in 1571.

-When the Philippines was under colonial rule as part of the Spanish East Indies, the colony was not given representation to the Spanish Cortes.
-It was only in 1809 where the colony was made an integral part of Spain and was given representation in the Cortes.
-While colonies such as the Philippines were selecting its delegates, substitutes were named so that the Cortes can convene.
+While the Philippines was under colonial rule as part of the Spanish East Indies, the colony had no representation in the Spanish Cortes.
+Only in 1809, when the colony was made an integral part of Spain, did it gain representation in the Cortes.
+While colonies such as the Philippines were selecting their delegates, substitutes were named so that the Cortes could convene.
 The substitutes, and first delegates for the Philippines were Pedro Pérez de Tagle and José Manuel Couto.
-Both had no connections to the colony.
+Neither had any connection to the colony.

 By July 1810, Governor General Manuel González de Aguilar received the instruction to hold an election.
 As only the Manila Municipal Council qualified to elect a representative, it was tasked to select a delegate.
 Three of its representatives, the governor-general and the Archbishop of Manila selected Ventura de los Reyes as Manila's delegate to the Cortes.
 De los Reyes arrived in Cadiz in December 1811.

-However, with Napoleon I's defeat at the Battle of Waterloo, his brother Joseph Bonaparte was removed from the Spanish throne, and the Cádiz Constitution was replaced by the Cortes on May 24, 1816, with a more conservative constitution that removed Philippine representation on the Cortes, among other things.
+However, with Napoleon I's defeat in 1814, his brother Joseph Bonaparte was removed from the Spanish throne, and the Cádiz Constitution was abolished by Ferdinand VII, who returned to the absolute monarchy, that removed Philippine representation on the Cortes, among other things.
 Restoration of Philippine representation to the Cortes was one of the grievances by the Ilustrados, the educated class during the late 19th century.